-- Okay now that you've identified your uncommon denominator it's time to do what we call a benefit ladder.
+- Okay, now that you've identified your uncommon denominator, it's time to do what we call a benefit ladder.
 Let me explain by illustrating an example.
-Proctor and Gamble launched Bounce dryer sheets in 1975.
-Prior to that there was no such thing as dryer sheets.
-So they launched this brand new type of product with a functional benefit of wrinkle free clothes.
-Because this Bounce dryer sheet contains wrinkle relaxing ingredients you put them in the dryer and voila your clothes are wrinkle free.
+Procter and Gamble launched dryer sheets in 1975.
+Prior to that, there was no such thing as dryer sheets.
+So, they launched this brand-new type of product with the functional benefit of wrinkle-free clothes.
+Because the Bounce dryer sheet contains wrinkle relaxing ingredients, you put them in the dryer and voila, your clothes are wrinkle-free.

-The customer hears that Bounce makes their clothes attractive.
-And the reason they believe that promise is that they know Bounce makes their clothes wrinkle free.
-Notice how what was previously the promise, wrinkle free clothes now serves as a reason to believe in the higher order benefit of attractive clothes.
-Bounce then owned this higher order meaning and customers minds.
-And then again several years later when customers readily grasped that Bounce makes their clothes attractive, Bounce laddered up again.
+The customer hears that Bounce makes their clothes attractive, and the reason they believe that promise is that they know Bounce makes their clothes wrinkle-free.
+Notice how what was previously the promise, wrinkle-free clothes, now serves as a reason to believe in the higher-order benefit of attractive clothes.
+Bounce then owned this higher-order meaning in customers' minds.
+And then again, several years later, when customers readily grasped that Bounce makes their clothes attractive, Bounce laddered up again.

 In this course, branding expert Lindsay Pedersen explains how to create a compelling brand strategy that gets results for your organization.
 She demonstrates how to properly frame your strategy and covers brand positioning, discussing how to climb a benefit ladder and determine your position.
 Plus, she shows how to create a personality for your brand, choose the tone, and create an activation strategy.

 - Framing your strategy

 - Activating your strategy